“Dedicated to furthering a positive image

 * Continue to exhibit proper sportsmanship, ethical conduct, and correct practices.

 If you would be interested in hosting/sponsoring an NMLRA Instructor

 Certification Course in your area, please ensure that these three criteria are met.

-- Designated Range area that is cleared by local government to shoot black powder guns for the event.
+Designated Range area that is cleared by the local government to shoot black powder guns for the event.

 Enough personnel attending to support the event and that all trainees meet NMLRA guidelines for course attendance.